 Hi Mike I think Bill has it spot on, seen that type of stuff many times over the years usually under the bonnet of old cars (Mini) for a make do repair.
 However more recently in my Dads garage which we cleared and chucked to the skips!!!
-Bu--er You hog stuff for years just incase you need it and the minute you chuck it you need it ,sods law they call it.
+Bu--er :roll: You hog stuff for years just incase you need it and the minute you chuck it you need it ,sods law they call it.

 Novie